What’s legal, what’s not under the new Texas abortion law

 Though the law is still facing legal challenges, the high court in a 5-4 move did not block it from taking effect Sept.
 1. Abortion clinics in Texas stopped performing post-six weeks gestation abortions at midnight.

-Neighboring states, meanwhile, have reportedly seen an increase in Texas women traveling to their clinics.
+Neighboring states, meanwhile, have reportedly seen an increase in Texas residents traveling to their clinics.

 Pro-choice critics of the law claim it effectively overturns Roe v.
-Wade, the landmark Supreme Court ruling in 1973 that granted a woman’s right to an abortion up until viability.
+Wade, the landmark Supreme Court ruling in 1973 that granted the right to an abortion up until viability.

 Some conservative legal scholars, though, say that hasn’t happened just yet and the pro-choice activists have jumped to conclusions.